 The symptoms of major depressive disorder as identified by the DSM-5 include nine common signs.
-When at least five of these symptoms persists for more than two weeks, and is not related to another issue such as a medical condition or substance abuse, the individual is diagnosed with depression.
+When at least five of these symptoms persists for more than two weeks, and is not related to another issue such as a medical condition, the individual is diagnosed with depression.

 The symptoms of major depressive disorder include:

 - Persistent feelings of hopelessness, sadness, or emptiness

 - Extreme fatigue

 - No longer experience pleasure in the activities once enjoyed

 - Change in eating habits that leads to sudden weight change